Slins-23/software-renderer/README.md

 - Make sure it works cross-platform and create a proper environment for easy setup

-- Remove or decrease redundancies
+- Remove and/or decrease redundancies

-- Broader testing coverage
+- Broader test coverage

 - Optimize and refactor the code in general

-- Allow user to see the normals (similar to how it's done with the transform axes)
+- Allow user to visually see the normals on the scene (similar to how it's done with the transform axes)

 - Implement SIMD instructions

-- Run a performance profile to find and improve the pipeline bottlenecks

-- Add option to attach camera to an instance (i.e. to a character or a scene object)
+- Add option to attach the camera to an [instance](#instance) (i.e. to a character or a scene object)

 - Implement particles and particle simulation (i.e. water and/or waves simulation, sparks, fire, etc...)